 Accordingly, first and foremost, the DOP is a master of the discipline of project management.
 They understand intimately all of the processes, best practices, and tools that the agency utilizes.
 They can use them, teach them, and adjust them.
 Additionally, from their production experience, they are good at client management strategies, pricing and analyzing budgets.
-They are process-driven, and yet, they also understand that many processes goes out the window when the sh*t is hitting the fan.
+They are process-driven, and yet, they also understand that many processes go out the window when the sh*t is hitting the fan.

 Which brings me to the second necessary skill: flexibility.
 I have seen DOPs crash and burn because they mandate certain procedures or tools no matter what.
 Our world of live events is never that black and white.
-The creativity and technological possibilities creates a completely dynamic environment in which we are constantly pushed to “figure it out.”
+The creativity and technological possibilities create a completely dynamic environment in which we are constantly pushed to “figure it out.”
 The DOP has to be able to lead people down a path that ensures success, good communication, and financial discipline, while also allowing for a quick right or left turn.
 And they have to do all this with a smile on their face.

 That smile leads to the third critical element: they have to be a great people person.
 That does not mean they are always nice, but it does mean that they know how to get the best out of their staff.
-They understand how to motivate people; they inspire trust and confidence; and, perhaps most importantly, they able to be get staff to take on even more when needed.
+They understand how to motivate people; they inspire trust and confidence; and, perhaps most importantly, they are able to get staff to take on even more when needed.

 If they have these skills: project & client management expertise, flexibility, and the ability to manage and motivate people, they will most likely be successful in the job.